Skip to content

 2. The Usage Analysis tab opens by default.

-3. Use the three sub-tabs to explore:
+3. Use the sub-tabs to explore:

 • Metrics: Ingested metrics with usage, cardinality, and samples